 d.
 Learn to Breathe.

 We may instinctively breathe since the day we are born, but that doesn't mean we know how to breathe.
 Rather than try to re-invent the wheel, I'll point you to the source of my breathing technique.
 Let Every Breath..., by Vladimir Vasiliev.
 At the core of nearly all martial arts, you will find a breathing technique.
 Well Vladimir Vasiliev is one of the authorities behind the Russian martial art of Systema.
 I have trained under Ken Good, and I'm here to tell you, Systema isn't playtime like most other martial arts.
 It is the only one that I've found that specifically addresses gun-play.
 Vladimir comes from a background of Russian special forces, and Ken Good is largely responsible for the hand-to-hand and close quarter combat techniques which are used by our elite special forces units today.
 Training with Ken was an eye opening experience, and I immediately set out to apply what I'd learned to the precision rifle discipline.
 The Systema breathing techniques have had the most immediate effect, but the entire Systema martial art can be of benefit.
-Buy the book and learn to breathe.
+There are many books and videos on the subject of breathing.
+I would suggest trying a few different approaches until you find one that works for you!

 e.
 Natural Respiratory Pause